alephium/docs/docs/dapps/getting-started.md

 export default deployFaucet
 ```

-[deployContract](https://github.com/alephium/alephium-web3/blob/d2b5b63cae015e843aa77b4cf484bc62a070f1d5/packages/cli/src/types.ts#L133-L137) takes our contract and deploy it with the correct arguments, you can also add a `taskTag` arguments, to tag your deployment with a specific name.
-By default it will use the contract name, but if you deploy multiple time the same contract with different initial fields, your `.deployement` file will get override, using a specific `taskTag` solve this issue.
+The [deployContract](https://github.com/alephium/alephium-web3/blob/d2b5b63cae015e843aa77b4cf484bc62a070f1d5/packages/cli/src/types.ts#L133-L137) of the `Deployer` takes our contract and deploys it with the correct arguments.
+You can also add a `taskTag` argument to tag your deployment with a specific name.
+By default, it will use the contract name, but if you deploy the same contract multiple times with different initial fields, your `.deployment` file will get overridden.
+Using a specific `taskTag` solves this issue.

 From the [DeployContractParams](https://github.com/alephium/alephium-web3/blob/d2b5b63cae015e843aa77b4cf484bc62a070f1d5/packages/web3/src/contract/contract.ts#L1286-L1293) interface, we can see that `initialFields` is mandatory as it contains the arguments for our `TokenFaucet` contract.

 With `issueTokenAmount` you can define how many tokens you want to issue, this is required if you want to create a token, otherwise no token-id will be created.

-Now let's deploy!!!
+Now, let's deploy!

 ```sh
 npx @alephium/cli@latest deploy